German food maker Knorr to rename 'gypsy sauce' | DW | 16.08.2020

 Knorr's renaming was welcomed by the Central Council of German Sinti and Roma, whose chairman Romani Rose told the newspaper that the company had "reacted to the complaints of apparently many people."

-Five men recently admitted to carrying out anarson attack on a Roma family in southern Germany.
+In July, five men admitted to carrying out anarson attack on a Roma family in southern Germany.

 Rose added that the term "gypsy" causes him much more concern when it is deliberately used as a term of abuse, as it is by some football fans.